Unpacking Viral Commercial Success: The Good, The Bad, and The Amusing

 - When Marketing Gets Hairy: A Laughable Look at Razor Sharp Today’s Tech News

-Quick-witted Responses: Agile and Trend- Brands Lead
+Quick-witted Responses: Agile and Trend- Brands Take the Lead

 Modern brands are expected to stay at the height of social trends and dial in their agility to match.
-With the arrival of social media allowing for swift, online transmission, businesses are swerving away from long-established and accepted, slow-moving PR models and are increasingly exercising their wit on platforms such as Twitter, Reddit, and Instagram.
+With the advent of social media allowing for swift, online transmission, businesses are swerving away from long-established and accepted, slow-moving PR models and are increasingly exercising their wit on platforms such as Twitter, Reddit, and Instagram.
 One case of this is Wendy’s, a household fast-food name known for its unexpected yet hilarious comebacks and roasts on Twitter.

 Anand Thaker, a marketing technology expert, says: “By exploiting real— Source: Market Intelligence

-The Spirited Language of Video marketing
+The Spirited Language of Storytelling

 Social Proof in the Age of Influencers